mrec/blog/content/2025/text_shadow/index.md

 - Build out the PoC to allow direct parameter tweaking, probably with DOM and canvas side-by-side rather than as alternate modes.
 Add the ability to tweak more parameters, including `font-size`, `font-weight`, `font-family` and outline mask width.
 Redesign it as a test suite that could evaluate candidate formulae against a whole batch of scenarios with known preferred outcomes.
 - Generalize the analytic formula to cover font properties and heterogenous stacked shadows.
 - Investigate ways to compensate for WCAG's contrast targets sitting well toward the low end of the scale, with all that implies for averaging.
-- Design a better analytical model for estimating alpha dilution from blur.
+- Design a better analytical model for estimating alpha dilution from blur, or at least a curve fitted to a more extensive sample set.
 - Look for better pass metrics for assessing image-based contrast results, while remaining wary of over-fitting to a specific outcome.
 - Investigate more effective and efficient alternatives to increase shadow exposure and reduce shadow dilution, such as an SVG filter applying a dilate followed by a narrow single-pass blur to soften the edges.
-This would be a two-edged sword since such a technique would pose an even more intractable problem for checkers, but we shouldn't becomes slaves to [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law).
+This would be a two-edged sword since such techniques would pose an even more intractable problem for checkers, but we shouldn't becomes slaves to [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law).
 Ultimately, the goal is to improve legibility for users, not to pass accessibility audits!